project-origin/registry/doc/concept/granular-certificates/commands/slice.md

 ## How to

-Look at the [Command builder API doc](xref:ProjectOrigin.Electricity.Client.ElectricityCommandBuilder) for how to perform the command.
+Look at the [Slicer](xref:ProjectOrigin.Electricity.Client.Slicer) for how to create a SliceCollection, and the CommandBuilder to how to execute the [SliceCommand](xref:ProjectOrigin.Electricity.Client.ElectricityCommandBuilder.SliceCertificate(ProjectOrigin.Electricity.Client.Models.FederatedCertifcateId,ProjectOrigin.Electricity.Client.Models.SliceCollection,Key))